On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics

 \section{Concluding Remarks}

-In this paper we have addressed two longstanding questions in particle physics: (1) Why are the elementary fermionic particles that are so far observed have such low mass-energy compared to the Planck scale?
-And (2), what mechanical energy may be counterbalancing the divergent electrostatic and strong force energies of point-like charged fermions in the vicinity of the Planck scale?
-Using a hitherto unrecognized mechanism extracted from the well known Hehl-Datta equation, we have presented numerical estimates suggesting that the torsion contributions within the Einstein-Cartan-Sciama-Kibble extension of general relativity can address both of these questions in conjunction.
+In this paper we have addressed two longstanding questions in particle physics: (1) Why do the elementary fermionic particles that are so far observed have such low mass-energy compared to the Planck scale?
+(2) What mechanical energy may be counterbalancing the divergent electrostatic and strong force energies of point-like charged fermions in the vicinity of the Planck scale?
+Using a hitherto unrecognised mechanism extracted from the well known Hehl--Datta equation, we have presented numerical estimates suggesting that the torsion contributions within the Einstein--Cartan--Sciama--Kibble extension of general relativity can address both of these questions in~conjunction.

 The first of these problems, the Hierarchy Problem, can be traced back to the extreme weakness of gravity compared to the other forces, inducing a difference of some 17 orders of magnitude between the electroweak scale and the Planck scale.
 There have been many attempts to explain this huge difference, but none is simpler than our explanation based on the spin induced torsion contributions within the ECSK theory of gravity.
 The second problem we addressed here concerns the well known divergences of the electrostatic and strong force self-energies of point-like fermions at short distances.
 We have demonstrated above, numerically, that torsion contributions within the ECSK theory resolves this difficulty as well, by counterbalancing the divergent electrostatic and strong force energies close to the Planck scale.